codefresh-io/docs.codefresh.io/_docs/dashboards/gitops-products.md

   max-width="60%"
 %}

   {:start="7"}
   1. Commit to save the changes.

+If you return to the GitOps Products dashboard and expand the Product, you'll now see the application as part of the Product.

+{% include
+	image.html
+	lightbox="true"
+	file="/images/gitops-products/assign-app-with-annotation.png"
+	url="/images/gitops-products/assign-app-with-annotation.png"
+	alt="Application assigned to Product through annotation"
+	caption="Application assigned to Product through annotation" max-width="60%"
+%}

-### Unassign an application from a Product
+### Unassign applications manually from Products
 Unassign an application from a Product directly from the Products dashboard.
-This is a quick option for applications manually assigned to Products from the Products dashboard.
+This is a quick method for applications manually assigned to Products from the Products dashboard.

 {{site.data.callout.callout_tip}}
 **TIP**